nationalarchives/da-ayr-webapp/README.md

 ### CSS / SCSS

 SASS is being used to build CSS files.
-To build the css files you can use npm to build using:
+To build the css files you can use npm to build by first installing the npm packages and then using:

 ```
 npm run build